7 Winning Social Media Marketing Strategies for the Holiday Season

 Make sure you take steps to continue building a long-term relationship with your customers:

-• Thank your new customers for buying from you with a personalized message, using features like Instagram Direct
+• Thank your new customers for buying from you with a personalized message using features like Instagram Direct

 • Ask them to follow your social media accounts if they don’t do so already